WilleLX1/F0_BK/README.md

 Welcome to my collection of mostly Fully Undetectable Duckyscripts!
 This repository contains various duckyscripts categorized for different purposes.

 # Note:
-      All of the scripts in this repository NEEDS to be edited to function correctly.
+      Almost all of the scripts in this repository NEEDS to be edited to function correctly.

 # Warning:
      1. Don't Upload Any Payloads To VirusTotal.com Bcz These tools in scripts